 STEPHEN HEMELT — Much to be thankful for, including Holly Days fundraiser

-That encounter and many more like it have made our time in Port Arthur and Mid-County so enjoyable.
-There is so much to be thankful for, but simply enjoying a new home with a great family tops it all.
+That has made our time in Port Arthur and Mid-County so enjoyable.
+There is so much to be thankful for, but simply enjoying a great family tops it all.

-It’s with an understanding of those many blessings that I’m glad to be part of something as special as our newspaper’s annual Holly Days fundraiser.
+It’s with an understanding of these many blessings that I’m glad to be part of something as special as our newspaper’s annual Holly Days fundraiser.

 Beginning Dec.
-3 each donor will be listed and celebrated as our community fills the stockings for those in need.
+2 each donor will be listed on the front page of the Port Arthur News and celebrated as our community fills the stockings for those in need.

-Stephen Hemelt is publisher of The Port Arthur News.
-He can be reached at 409-721-2445 or email@example.com
+Stephen Hemelt is president of Port Arthur Newsmedia.
+He can be reached at 409-721-2445 or firstname.lastname@example.org.

 Jefferson County Judge Jeff Branick has said it all along, and he repeated it during a Wednesday news conference: He... read more